dannyothello/Simon-Says-Color-Pattern-Game/README.md

 https://www.engineeringtoolbox.com/note-frequencies-d_520.html

 I used this outside resource on musical note frequencies when implementing my 4 extra game buttons(8 in total).
-I wanted to research the appropriate pitch frequencies for the new buttons such that their sounds were in a steady, logical progression of notes.
+I wanted to research the appropriate pitch frequencies for the new buttons so that their sounds were in a steady, logical progression of notes.

 https://developer.mozilla.org/en-US/docs/web/javascript/reference/global_objects/math/random